Archer's Favorite Things to Do In Austin + The Domain

 .
 Austin Zoo

 The Austin Zoo isn't your typical gallery of exotic creatures.
-Rescue and rehabilitation is at top of mind at this animal saving sanctuary.
-All animals are either being nursed back to health, or were rescued from terrible situations.
-Of special note, the zoo features plaques that tell the animal's often harrowing stories.
-While you won't find the diversity common at many larger zoo's, many visitors find the connection to the animals ultimately more rewarding.
+Rescue and rehabilitation is top of mind at this animal-saving sanctuary.
+All animals are either being nursed back to health or rescued from terrible situations.
+Of special note: The zoo features plaques that tell the animal's often-harrowing stories.
+While you won't find the diversity common at many larger zoos, many visitors find the connection to the animals ultimately more rewarding.